mtranter/ezapi/docs/docs/router/modular-apps.md

 It can be cumbersome to use a single Router/RouterBuilder instance for large web apps.

-For this use cases, the `ApiBuilder` object is supplied.
-It's API is quite simple.
+Use the `ApiBuilder` object to modularise your API Routes.

+The below example shows two router setups,

 ```typescript
 // people.ts